ShreyasJenner/audio-metadata-reader/README.md

 # id3reader

 ## About the Project
-A tool to read metadata from audio files.
+A tool/library to read metadata from audio files.

 ### Supported Formats
 - **MP3**